backstage/backstage/.changeset/thirty-insects-yell.md

 '@backstage/integration': patch
 ---

-Fixed absolute path resolution for Github.
+Fixed an issue with absolute path resolution.